zjyaccount/MTMSD/README.md

 # MTMSD: Exploring Multi-Timestep Multi-Stage Diffusion Features for Hyperspectral Image Classification

 ## Requirements
 Please follow the instructions below to install the required packages.
-We run the code on PyTorch 2.0.1 and CUDA 11.7.
+We run the code and obtain the results on PyTorch 2.0.1 and CUDA 11.7.
 ```
 conda create -n MTMSD python=3.9
 conda install pytorch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 pytorch-cuda=11.7 -c pytorch -c nvidia